crashoverride777/swifty-ads/README.md

 This Helper creates whats called a shared Banner which is the recommended way by apple.
 The usual way to achieve this is to put the iAd and adMob banner properties into the appDelegate but because this helper is a Singleton there is no need for this because there is only 1 instance of the class and therefore the banner properties anyway.
 To read more about shared banner ads you can read this documentation from Apple https://developer.apple.com/library/ios/technotes/tn2286/_index.html

-# AdMob pre set-up

-- Step 1:
+# Set up DEBUG flag

 Set-Up "-D DEBUG" custom flag.
 This will reduce the hassle of having to manually change the google ad ids when testing or when releasing.
 This step is important as google ads will otherwise not work automatically.
 This is a good idea in general for other things such as hiding print statements.
 Go to Targets (left project sideBar, right at the top) -> BuildSettings.
 Than underneath buildSettings next to the search bar on the left there should be buttons called Basic, All, Combined and Level.
 Click on All and than you should be able to scroll down in buildSettings and find the section called SwiftCompiler-CustomFlags.
 Click on other flags and than debug and add a custom flag named -D DEBUG (see the sample project or http://stackoverflow.com/questions/26913799/ios-swift-xcode-6-remove-println-for-release-version)

+# Set up required AdMob SDK and frameworks

-- Step 2:
+- Step 1:

 Copy the Google framework folder found in the sample project into your projects folder on your computer.
 Its best to copy it to your projects root folder because if you just reference the file (next Step) from a random location on your computer it could cause issues when that file gets deleted/moved.
 You can download the latest version from Googles website (https://developers.google.com/admob/ios/download)

-- Step 3:
+- Step 2:

 Add the Google framework to your project.
 Go to Targets -> BuildPhases -> LinkedBinaries and click the + button.
 Than press the "Add Other" button and search your computer for the folder you copied at Step 3 containing the googleframework file and add that file.
 Your linkedBinaries should now say 1.

 NOTE: - If you ever update the frameworks, you will need delete the old framework from your project siderbar and the framework folder from your projects root folder on your computer.
 You need to than go to Targets-BuildSettings-SearchPaths and under FrameworkSearchPaths you should see a link to your old folder.
 Delete this link to ensure there are no warnings when you add an updated version and than redo step 4.

-- Step 4:
+- Step 3:

 Add the other frameworks needed.
 Click the + button again and search for and than add each of these frameworks: AdSupport, AudioToolbox, AVFoundation, CoreGraphics, CoreMedia, CoreTelephony, EventKit, EventKitUI, MessageUI, StoreKit, SystemConfiguration. (https://developers.google.com/admob/ios/quick-start?hl=en).

 You might want to consider putting all the added frameworks you now see in your projects sidebar into a folder called Frameworks, similar to the sample project, to keep it clean.

-# Set up using multiple adProviders with/without custom ads
+# Set up using multiple Ad providers with custom ads

 - Step1:

 Copy the Ads folder into your project.
 This should include the files

-AdsManager.swift (This will handle showing ads when using multiple Ad providers).
+AdsManager.swift

 IAds.swift